iensen/genparser/README.md

 -src/astgen/ - implementation consisting of several python modules

--.gitignore - list of files ignores by
+-.gitignore - list of files ignores by this git repository

--README.md - this readme file
+-README.md -- this readme file

 PREREQUISITES
 =============